Eileen Barton

 Eileen Barton (November 24, 1924 - June 27, 2006) was an American singer best known for her 1950 hit song, "If I Knew You Were Comin' I'd've Baked a Cake."

 Early years

 Barton was born in Brooklyn, New York.
 Her birthdate is often given as 1929, but a certified copy of her birth certificate shows that she was born in 1924.
 This was done commonly, to shave a few years from a performer's age.

 Eileen's parents, Benny and Elsie Barton, were vaudeville performers.
-She first appeared in her parents' act in Kansas City at age 2½, singing "Ain't Misbehavin'," as a dare to her parents from columnist (and later radio star) Goodman Ace.
+She first appeared in her parents' act in Kansas City at age 2½, when she allegedly sang "Ain't Misbehavin'," as a dare to her parents from columnist (and later radio star) Goodman Ace.
+(Since the song was not written until 1929, this story is perhaps apocryphal.)
 At 3½, she appeared at the Palace Theater, doing two shows a day as part of comedian Ted Healy's routine (Healy would go on to put together The Three Stooges).